Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Hong Kong is known for a lot of things, but the food has to be called out!
 This is what I love about the city the most.

-Hong Kong offers more street food than you could ever eat as well as incredibly expensive restaurants, so you’ll be able to eat lots of delicious meals no matter what your budget is like.
+Hong Kong offers hawker and street food as well as incredibly expensive restaurants, so you’ll be able to eat lots of delicious meals no matter what your budget is like.

-And food is everywhere too.
-In fact, Hong Kong has one of the highest densities of restaurants in the world, so you won’t have to go far whenever you get hungry.
+And great food is everywhere, too – Hong Kong has one of the highest ratios of Michelin-starred restaurants per capita in the world, so you won’t have to go far for a fancy dish.

-Some foods not to be missed in Hong Kong are:
+Just some of the classic foods not to be missed are:

 The ICC towers over West Kowloon.
 Image by Manson Yim on Unsplash.